Antonio de Ulloa: South American expedition

-At that time the French Academy of Sciences was organizing a major scientific expedition to Quito, in present-day Ecuador, in order to measure the length of a degree of meridian arc (i.e., latitude) near the equator.
-This was part of an effort to determine in the precise figure of the Earth in order to settle the scientific debate between the defenders of René Descartes's physics and those who advocated the newer Newtonian mechanics.
+At that time, the French Academy of Sciences was organizing a major scientific expedition to Quito, in present-day Ecuador, to measure the length of a degree of meridian arc (i.e., latitude) near the equator.
+This was part of an effort to determine in the precise figure of the Earth to settle the scientific debate between the defenders of René Descartes's physics and those who advocated the newer Newtonian mechanics.
 By comparing the length of a meridian arc at two very different latitudes, scientists would be able to determined whether the Earth is a prolate spheroid (i.e, flattened around the equator), as the Cartesians claimed, or whether it is instead an oblate spheroid (i.e, flattened at the poles), as predicted by Newtonian theory.
 The determination of the precise figure of the Earth was also regarded as being of practical importance for navigation.

 When Ulloa returned from Naples to the Cádiz naval academy in 1734, he learned that a recent graduate of the academy, Juan García del Postigo, and one of his fellow cadets, Jorge Juan, had been chosen by the Spanish Crown to accompany the French geodesic mission to Quito.
 However, García was soon dispatched to Naples in the context of the War of the Polish Succession and therefore had to withdraw from the geodesic expedition.
 Perhaps through the influence of his father, Ulloa (who was only nineteen years old) was then chosen to replace García.
 This was a sensitive assignment, both politically and scientifically.
 Juan and Ulloa were selected on the strength of the recommendations of the king's chief minister, José Patiño.